Back

 • Sacrificing quality for quantity

-• Scheduling so far ahead that posts feel dated
+• Scheduling so far ahead that content feels dated

 Sample Schedule Template